nicc777/kubernetes-from-scratch/chapter_01/README.md

 All examples was developed and test on a single [Dell g3 Gaming Laptop](https://www.dell.com/za/p/g-series-15-3579-laptop/pd), with 4-core (8 threads) Intel i5 chip-set and with 32GiB of RAM.

 The above laptop run Ubuntu 20.04 LTS.
+Any similar configuration should work perfectly.
+The tooling used is also available to Mac OSX (mostly via [Home Brew](https://brew.sh/)) and on Windows it is recommended you use WSL 2 with Ubuntu which will give you a very similar experience.

 The following software packages was installed using the Ubuntu package manager: